Saul’s Encounter with Jesus: Acts 9 Teaches About Transformation Skip to content

 A faculty devotional by Dr. Christy Hill

-We’ve all had them — times when something new clicks in our head or heart, and we see things differently.
+We’ve all had those times when something new clicks in our head or heart, and we see things differently.
 These moments are transformational because they impact our worldview.
-We see and understand what once was out of reach, hidden or just plain confusing.
+We see and understand what once was out of reach, hidden, or just plain confusing.
 We are meaning-making creatures, so “aha moments” are paradigm shifts that bring new interpretive lenses to the journey of life and usually involve dissonance or disequilibration.
-When everything fits our preconceived categories, there’s no openness for change and no need to search for bigger boxes to make meaning out of life’s experiences.
-But when we encounter new places, people and circumstances, we are poised for mental paradigm shifts, “aha moments.”

 One “aha moment” in the Bible is in Acts 9.
 Saul of Tarsus, the Pharisee, was stridently defending his legalistic Jewish faith, even to the point of throwing converts to Christianity in jail.
 Saul’s encounter with Jesus began when Jesus asked, “Saul, why are you persecuting me?”
 (Acts 9:4).
 It’s interesting to note that Saul was not directly persecuting Jesus; yet, by persecuting Christians, Jesus felt each stinging assault Himself.